MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/data-platform-powerbi-connector.md

 #### Performance impact and choice name columns

-When retrieving the name/label column, Dataverse makes a join with the internal stringmap table (where localized labels are stored).
+When retrieving the name/label for a choice column, Dataverse makes a join with the internal stringmap table (where localized labels are stored).
 This is executed for each label/name column.
 Note that, this join and doing filters against the label/name column, rather than the value column, can significantly impact report query performance.

 ### Choices columns